Creating a Persistent Volume and mounting it in a Pod is a common task you need to perform in the CKA or CKAD exams. This post shows how to do it.

 - Run

-kubectl create namespace moon
+kubectl create namespace moonto prepare your cluster

 Create the PersistentVolume